bglnelissen/slideToolkit/guides/Readme.md

 --------------

 #### Step 1 - Preparations
 The system must be up-to-date.
-Go to the Apple menu on the top left, click "Softeware Update...", and click the "Update all" button.
+Go to the Apple menu on the top left, click "Software Update...", and click the "Update all" button.
+Make shure you stay on 'OS X 10.9 Mavericks'.
 If the system asks you if you want to turn on automatic updates, select 'Turn on'.
 Restart your system if needed.

 Binairies are executed from your local `bin` folder.
 By default this folder does not exists and is not present in your PATH.
 Create your `~/bin` and add it to your PATH if needed.